 Late Registration.
-Students who fail to register during the regular registration period must pay a late registration fee.
-Students who seek registration after the last official day to enter any class will be denied registration, unless special permission is given by the dean and each teacher whose class would be involved.
+Students who fail to register during the regular registration period must pay a late-registration fee.
+Students may not register after the last official day to enter classes.

 Changes in Registration.
-A course may be dropped or added by means of a Change of Registration (Drop/Add) form obtained from the Academic Records Office.
-After completing the form, the student must obtain all needed signatures and return the form to the Academic Records Office.
-The official academic calendar indicates the deadline each quarter for dropping or adding classes (Last day to enter a class, drop a class...") without an entry on the permanent academic record.
-It also indicates the deadline to withdraw from a class with a "W" (Withdrawal) on the permanent
+A course may be dropped or added by means of a Change of Registration form.
+This Drop/Add form is obtained from the Academic Records Office.
+After completing the form, the student must get all needed signatures and return the form to the Academic Records Office.
+The official academic calendar says when the deadline is in each semester for dropping or adding classes without an entry on the permanent academic record.
+It also notes the deadline to withdraw from a class with a "W" (Withdrawal) on the permanent record.